 Genie App

-A shopping delegation platform to help shoppers access unique foreign products by connecting them with future travelers
+A shopping delegation platform to help shoppers access foreign products by connecting them with future travelers

 Year